-Arnauld discloses each and every element of independent claim 1 except claim element 1.4, which recites "at least a portion of said bridge portion having a thickness greater than at least a portion of the thickness of either the first end or the second end."
-(EX1002, ¶¶248).
-However, as discussed in Sections VI.A.1.e., Slater discloses a bone plate where at least a portion of the bridge portion has a thickness greater than at least a portion of the thickness of either the first end or the second end.
-As discussed below, a POSITA would have been motivated to include the thickness bridge portions of Slater in the Arnauld bone plates.
+Arnauld discloses each and every element of independent claim 1 except claim element 1.4, which recites "the bridge portion further comprising a thickened portion having a thickness greater than at least a portion of a thickness of either the first end or the second end."
+(EX1002, ¶235).
+However, as discussed above in Section VI.A.1.e, Slater discloses a bone plate where the bridge portion further comprises a thickened portion having a thickness greater than at least a portion of a thickness of either the first end or the second end.
+As discussed below, a POSITA would have been motivated to include the thickened bridge portions of Slater in the Arnauld bone plates.